-Just imagine for a moment – the last days of the year are slowly approaching, but you still don’t know where to go to celebrate it.
-At the moment short city breaks at New Year’s are especially popular amongst young people, as all you have to do is hop on a cheap flight and you’ll be at your central hotel or hostel in cities like Barcelona or Berlin in just a few hours.
-One city that’s been becoming more and more popular during the last few years is the Czech capital, Prague.
-There’s good reason for it.
+Just imagine for a moment – the last days of the year are slowly approaching, but you still don’t know where to go to celebrate it Prague is an excellent city to ring in the new year!
+With firework displays and festive markets, make it a perfect place to make unforgettable memories!
 As well as the unique historic quarter with its phenomenal architecture, there’s also the charm of the locals and Czech culture that all make for a very welcoming atmosphere.
-It doesn’t matter what time of year it is – Prague is always worth visiting!
 At New Year’s there’s even a good chance of snow.
 It’s definitely going to be pretty cold, so winter shoes, a big cosy jacket and ear-warmers are a must, but when you look at Prague Castle and see the fireworks going off all around it, the colourful lights and rockets will look even more beautiful in the white snow.

 If you’re looking to spend New Year’s abroad in a place where you’ll get your money’s worth, Prague is always a good place to go.
 Hotels are generally very reasonable and a nice meal in a restaurant are on average cheaper than back home.
 Of course it’s always worth to eat at places that are a little bit away from the tourist hotspots, seeing as the Old Town is a lot more expensive than places outside the city centre.
 Otherwise New Year’s is a great opportunity to really let yourself go and indulge in a bit of luxury for a few days.